-• Deferred tax assets and related valuation allowances.
+- Deferred tax assets and related valuation allowances.
 We have recorded deferred tax assets related to, among other matters, income tax loss carryforwards, income tax credit carryforwards and capital loss carryforwards and have established valuation allowances against these deferred tax assets.
 These carryforwards are primarily in non-U.S. taxing jurisdictions and in certain states in the U.S. Foreign tax credits earned in the U.S. in current and prior years, which cannot be used currently, also give rise to net deferred tax assets.
 In determining the valuation allowances to establish against these deferred tax assets, many factors are considered, including the specific taxing jurisdiction, the carryforward period, income tax strategies and forecasted earnings for the entities in each jurisdiction.
-A valuation allowance is recognized if, based on the weight of available evidence, it is more likely than not that some portion or all of the deferred tax asset will not be realized.

-- Unremitted earnings.
-As of December 31, 2015, U.S. income taxes and foreign withholding taxes have not been provided on approximately \$8.8 billion of unremitted earnings of subsidiaries operating outside the U.S. These earnings are considered by management to be invested indefinitely.
+A valuation allowance is recognized if, based on the weight of available evidence, it is more likely than not that some portion or all of the deferred tax asset will not be realized. - Unremitted earnings.
+As of December 31, 2016, U.S. income taxes and foreign withholding taxes have not been provided on approximately \$8.9 billion of unremitted earnings of subsidiaries operating outside the U.S. These earnings are considered by management to be invested indefinitely.
 However, they would be subject to income tax if they were remitted as dividends, were lent to one of our U.S. entities or if we were to sell our stock in the subsidiaries.
 It is not practicable to determine the amount of unrecognized deferred U.S. income tax liability on these unremitted earnings.
 We periodically determine whether our non-U.S. subsidiaries will invest their undistributed earnings indefinitely and reassess this determination, as appropriate. - Uncertain tax positions.
 We record our global tax provision based on the respective tax rules and regulations for the jurisdictions in which we operate.
 Where we believe that a tax position is supportable for income tax purposes, the item is included in our income tax returns.
 Where treatment of a position is uncertain, a liability is recorded based upon the expected most likely outcome taking into consideration the technical merits of the position based on specific tax regulations and facts of each matter.
 These liabilities may be affected by changing interpretations of laws, rulings by tax authorities or the expiration of the statute of limitations.
-In the fourth quarter of 2015, we updated our assessment of uncertain tax positions for certain international operations and, as a result, recorded a charge of \$49 related to prior years in provision for income taxes.
-We currently believe that the ultimate resolution of matters subject to administrative appeals, litigation or other uncertainty, individually or in the aggregate, will not have a material effect on our business, financial condition, results of operations or liquidity.
+We currently believe that the ultimate resolution of matters subject to administrative appeals, litigation or other uncertainty, individually and in the aggregate, will not have a material effect on our business, financial condition, results of operations or liquidity.

-Our income tax related accounting policies, account balances and matters affecting income taxes are discussed in Item 8, Note 14 to the Consolidated Financial Statements.
+Our income tax related accounting policies, account balances and matters affecting income taxes are discussed in Item 8, Note 14 to the consolidated financial statements.